-If you are planning a holiday in a country in the European Union (EU) you may be wondering whether your European Health Insurance Card (EHIC) will still be valid after Brexit.
+If you are planning a holiday in a country in the European Union (EU) in 2021 you might be wondering whether your European Health Insurance Card (EHIC) will still be valid.

 The EHIC currently entitles you to state-provided medical treatment if you fall ill or have an accident in any EU country, or in Switzerland, Norway, Iceland and Liechtenstein, where the scheme also applies.

 The UK has issued 27 million EHIC cards.

 They cover pre-existing medical conditions and routine maternity care as well as emergency care.
 Individuals with chronic illnesses, for example those who require dialysis, can travel knowing they will receive treatment on the same terms as the citizens of the country they are visiting.

 The UK is currently in a Brexit transition period with the EU until 31 December 2020, during which your EHIC will remain valid.

 If you are travelling after 2020, the EHIC will no longer be valid for most UK citizens.

 The government website says you should buy travel insurance with healthcare cover before you go on holiday.